 The St Mary's blog is a mixture of news pieces and topical articles.
 Each month a number of these are collated into a printed magazine, Touchline.
-Blog items over three months old are moved to an archive, which is available when logged in.
+Blog items over three months old are moved to the archive pages, which are available when logged in.
 Views expressed here are those held by the individuals posting, and not necessarily representative of St Mary's Church.

 Please log in to display a button below to enable notifications when a new blog entry is published.

 I had subconsciously spurned the idea of joining the Women’s Time Away, blaming my reluctance on the constant busyness of life.
 I gave in after a couple of nudges, yet as I was tired at the end of the week right before the meet-up, I thought about not going.
 I was nervous about meeting with women I hadn’t met, or didn’t know well, and about how ‘giving up’ what felt like a massive chunk of my time could overstretch my capacity.
 But I wanted to move past my comfort zone and enrich my knowledge of God’s word, and I’d previously benefitted from having more wholesome conversations.Located in the Henley countryside, our meeting place was St Katherine’s Parmoor, a haven of beauty that the Knights Templar once owned.
 Upon arrival, I was lulled by the rural surroundings, and the feeling of nervousness disappeared.
 I was struck by the magnificent Elizabethan manor house at the Parmoor estate - period features, oak panelling, original fireplaces and the serene grounds.